by-student-2017/DFTBP/README.md

   + Internal DFTB+ problem
 - WARNING messages:
   + Fix dftbp should come after all other integration fixes
 - "virial" for "fix_dftb.cpp": "compute energy_all" has been killed because if you rewrite the code related to the DFTB+ app, it will show "failed" in the error or test check.
 Therefore, energy_all[1] for repulsion energy and energy_all[2] for electron energy do not show correct values.
-The virial energy_all[3] to [8] correspond to the original code if you multiply the Pa unit by the volume of the cell (i.d., [eV/Bohr^3] * CellVol [Bohr^3] => [eV])
+The virial energy_all[3] to [8] correspond to the original code if you multiply the Pa unit by the volume of the cell (i.d., [eV/Bohr^3] * CellVol [Bohr^3] => [eV].
+This could be done in the lammps script file instead.)
 - This package based on fix_latte.cpp and fix_latte.h
 - "DFTB+ v.21.2 and v.22.2" version: It is necessary to rewrite "Makefile" and "Makefile.mpi" to the version number of DFTB+ to be used.
 You will also need to rewrite the DFTB+ path settings in "~/.bashrc".
 Please use the "dftbplus.h" included in the DFTB+ include that you want to use.
 Note that "_Bool" may need to be changed to "bool" in "dftbplus.h".
 - For non-WSL Linux, "/mnt/d" replaces "$HOME" etc.